wso2/docs-is/en/docs/administer/changing-to-ibm-db2.md

    3. If you have a requirement in using workflow feature follow, [Changing the default database of BPS database](../../administer/changing-datasource-bpsds)

-   4. Download the DB2 JDBC driver for the version you are using and copy it to the `<IS_HOME>/repository/components/lib` folder
+   4. Download the DB2 JDBC driver for the version, you are using and copy it to the `<IS_HOME>/repository/components/lib` folder

     !!! note